Mane makes Senegal World Cup squad despite injury

 Senegal begin their Group A campaign against the Netherlands on 21 November.

-"We are monitoring the situation and have sent one of our doctors to assess him," Senegal coach Alioy Cisse said at a press conference in the Senegalese capital Dakar on Friday.
+"We are monitoring the situation and have sent one of our doctors to assess him," Senegal coach Aliou Cisse said at a press conference in the Senegalese capital Dakar on Friday.

 "On Thursday, Sadio spent the whole day in Munich before travelling to Austria for further tests.
 The good news is that he does not need an operation.